aljazsim/cli-typescript-code-organizer/README.md

 }
 ```

 Member types are dependant on where are they being used: modules, classes, interfaces or types.
-You can group them any way you prefer by assigning them to the `memberTypes` array.

 #### Module Member Types